 The pipeline commences with the input thermal video undergoing essential pre-processing steps.
 These include: (i) loading the image, video, or live feed, (ii) filling empty frames (without any person) with null labels, and (iii) pairing the corresponding thermal image frames with their respective bounding box (bbox) labels.
 Additionally, BGR frames are converted to grayscale for consistent processing.

 The YOLO model's detect script is employed for facial region detection, leveraging the optimal model's best weights to predict bbox around facial regions.
 These predicted YOLO bbox labels are then denormalized to their original bbox labels.
 The next step involves cropping the ROI from each frame to extract the maximum pixel value.
-To address edge cases that involve excessively small bounding boxes, a minimum thresholding area is implemented for each bbox.
+A minimum thresholding area is implemented for each bbox to address edge cases involving excessively small bounding boxes.
 This ensures more robust temperature estimation in dense scenarios.
 The temperature labels of the ROI are estimated using the best regression model obtained from the regression framework.

 These estimated temperature labels are then added to each frame, enabling the generation of a new output video.
 The new output video showcases both bounding boxes and corresponding temperature labels for each individual in the frame.